BlackMetalPuppy-Dre/Grey-Hack-Scripts/README-daemonmail.md

 (when no new mails it waits 10 sec so you can ctrl+c or close terminal or it keeps opening daemonmail --auto --old-pid)

 use how you want to use it
-(made with,Claude AI, Deepseek, GitHub Copilot)
+Made with,Claude AI(sonnet 4.6), Deepseek, GitHub Copilot, (free versions)